MicrosoftDocs/sandbox/sandbox/gamedev/unity/samples/azure-facebook-auth-unity.md

 ## Create an Azure Mobile App and configure Easy Tables

 An [Azure Mobile App](https://azure.microsoft.com/en-us/services/app-service/mobile) is a type of Azure App Service.
-This example uses the Easy Tables feature of Azure Mobile Apps to store data simply.
+This example uses the Easy Tables feature of Azure Mobile Apps to simply store data.

 > [!NOTE]
 > Below is a broad outline of the steps required to set up Easy Tables, with links to detailed instructions.
 It is only necessary to follow the ["Configure Easy Tables in Azure"](https://docs.microsoft.com/en-us/sandbox/gamedev/unity/samples/azure-mobile-apps-unity-racer#configure-easy-tables-in-azure) and ["Create Easy Tables"](https://docs.microsoft.com/en-us/sandbox/gamedev/unity/samples/azure-mobile-apps-unity-racer#create-easy-tables) sections of the linked documentation. **Stop and return here upon reaching the section labeled "Prepare the development environment."** The rest of the article outlines an alternative approach to connecting to Azure that is not compatible with this example.